Marsarah-dev/MarsarahTweaks/MarsarahTweaks/MarsarahTweaks_DescriptionT.md

 ## <strong>✨ Features</strong>

 All features below are synced with the server and can be toggled mid-game (with relog/crafting menu reopen as needed).

 ---

+### <strong>⏸️ Automatic Progression Halt</strong>

+📜 Creatures and destroyable objects do not drop any items unless the previous biome boss has been defeated.
+📜 Pickable items and chests cannot be picked/opened under the same conditions.
+- Resources from each biome are automatically unlocked when the relevant boss is defeated.
+There is no need for client relogs or server restarts.

+🔄 Toggling mid-game requires **client** relog or reloading area.
+- Reloading area means walking/teleporting away from the current zone and coming back.
+This only applies for destroyable objects like Copper Mines.
+Pickables and chests will be affected immediately.
+Creatures will be affected if they are new.

+**❗ Conflicts:** This only applies to vanilla game prefabs.
+Any mod that adds new prefabs (creatures, resources, pickables) will **not** be included in the Progression Halt system.

+**🔧 Specific boss halts**

+- Eikthyr: Black Forest objects and creatures
+- The Elder: Swamp objects and creatures
+- Bonemass: Mountain and Ocean objects and creatures
+- Moder: Plains objects and creatures
+- Yagluth: Mistlands objects and creatures
+- The Queen: Ashlands objects and creatures

+---

+### <strong>⏸️ Halt Ocean Behind Elder</strong>

+📜 Halts Ocean biome resources (Leviathans and Serpents) behind The Elder instead of Bonemass.
+Requires Automatic Progression Halt to be enabled.
+- NOTE: Ocean biome resources provide Mountain-tier gear and food (so it makes more sense to halt them behind Bonemass), but this option is here if players still want ocean resources earlier.

+🔄 Toggling mid-game requires [b]client[/b] relog or reloading area.

+**❗ Conflicts:** Same as above.

+---